Kansas vacation rental tax guide

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Kansas Department of Revenue?

 Yes.
-Short-term rental operators registered with the Kansas Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Kansas Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?